Christian Marclay, The Clock, as seen at the Tate Modern (2018-19)

 Each week students will meet with a different lecturer to study a theme relating to that faculty member’s particular area of expertise.
 Although there is a strong theoretical focus to the module it will complement rather than replicate the TSM module.
 Whereas TSM offers students an overview of how a concept such as, for example, gender, has been defined and used by historians, the Modern History core module will focus on a single text to explore in detail how that concept has been deployed in a particular historical and historiographical context, namely within modernity.
 We will be asking what is distinct about such concepts in the modern world – for example, how does gender in the modern world manifest itself differently from in the medieval world, and how might a historian of the modern period use the concept differently than a historian of an earlier period?

 Students should come to the seminar having completed all the core reading and as much of the further reading as possible.
-They should think about the below questions in advance:
+Not all of the readings will be digitised (although we always make sure there are enough copies of books in the library for everyone), so please leave enough time to access them in advance.
+Before the seminar, students should think about the below questions:

 - What are the key concepts around which this text is structured?
 Is this author defining them differently from other authors you have encountered?